Nightmare-ing/Nightmare-ing/README.md

 - ⚡ Fun fact: ...
 -->

-My dream to to become a powerful hacker!
+My dream is to become a powerful hacker!